 In that very same cabinet, or better yet a completely separate one, set aside space for each of the bottles on your list.
 Let’s call this space your “whiskey time capsule.”
 Each time you visit your local store, buy one of those bottles on your list along with whatever else you were originally planning to purchase or discover.
 Each time you return home from these trips, place your listed bottle in your whiskey time capsule.
 Important: if you run out of a specific listed expression that’s a regular of yours, don’t open your time capsule bottle.
 Just pick up another the next time you’re out shopping and leave your whiskey time capsule alone.

 Now, some might call this idea unoriginal.
 Some may say it’s simply a bunker.
 No. This isn’t a stockpile of highly allocated or overhyped releases.
-This isn’t a tater hoard or combustible investment.
+This isn’t a “tater hoard” or combustible investment.
 This is your whiskey time capsule – one bottle of each of the whiskeys you enjoy on a regular basis right now.
-When you complete your checklist, shut that cabinet or isolate that particular section off completely.
+When you complete your checklist, shut the cabinet or isolate that particular section off completely.
 Let the years go by … five, ten, maybe even fifteen or twenty years.
 You now have the ability to literally travel back in whiskey time.
 Open a bottle with an old friend, or maybe a son or daughter that’s come of age.
-Celebrate one of life’s milestones with a vintage expression you once tucked away easily at retail price.
+Celebrate one of life’s milestones with a vintage expression you once tucked away effortlessly at retail price.
 Who knows?
 Whiskey might be in bad shape by the time you finally explore your time capsule.
 Supply and demand is a fickle thing, as are the trends that fuel them.
 And then there’s legislation and regulations that could change everything.
 You just never know.

 I’m not saying you should be a “whiskey prepper.”
 I’m just saying we’re living in the Great Whiskey Dynasty.
 Why stress your life out over the same old seasonal allocated bottles when you have quality bourbon and rye right down the street?
 Excellent whiskey is virtually everywhere and Wild Turkey is arguably the best place to start looking for it.
 But you don’t have to take my word for it.
 Get out there and do your thing.
 Buy and sip what speaks to you most, and as you do, try your best to never take that whiskey for granted.
 Cheers!